arafr/hydroficient-iot-cyber-defense/readme.md

 # Overview
-This project secures the Grand Marina hotel’s HYDROLOGIC water monitoring system by implementing a hardened IoT security pipeline.
+This project secures the Grand Marina hotel’s HYDROLOGIC water monitoring system by implementing a secure IoT pipeline.

 It includes: